Female infanticide: Pakistan

 Despite this practice being punishable according to Islamic law, there have been cases of female infanticide in Pakistan due to a few reasons, for example, children being born out of wedlock and then killed to avoid the stigma of illegitimacy.
 Pakistan is still a male-dominated nation and remains a patriarchal society.
 In addition, the boys in the family are given preferential treatment, receiving food and medical care before the girls do.
 Having a child out of wedlock in Pakistan is culturally taboo.
 When women give birth to their babies, they often kill them to escape the shame or persecution.
 However, the ratio of female babies being killed in these cases is much higher than the boys because boys are much more valued.
 Infanticide is illegal in Pakistan.
 However, people do not report these cases, making it impossible for police to investigate.
-According to National Right to Live News, in 2017, only one case was actually reported, but 345 babies were found dead in Pakistan’s capital between January 2017 and Spring of 2018.
+According to National Right to Live News, in 2017, only one case was actually reported, but 345 babies were found dead in Pakistan's capital between January 2017 and Spring of 2018.

-Liechtenstein

-Despite having a population of a mere 40,000, Liechtenstein tops the list of countries with the most skewed sex ratios with a rate of 126 newborn males for every 100 newborn females.
-There is considerable doubt as to whether this data is accurate since Liechtenstein considers abortion as a criminal offence and there is additionally a possibility of error in data collection due to the small population size.
-However, male preference in Liechtenstein is evident through statistics such as the fact that women earn approximately 16.5% less than their male counterparts, occupy only about 12% of the seats in parliament as of 2021, and were granted the right to vote as late as 1984.
-While Liechtenstein has committed to encouraging women empowerment and gender equality, there is a lack of laws equipped to dealing with female infanticide in particular.